dyang21/CDIS/README.md

 ## Prerequisites
  + Docker and docker-compose
- + Kubernetes (Ensure you have a kubeconfig file for Jenkins to interact with your Kubernetes cluster.)
+ + Kubernetes (For this project, Minikube was used as the Kubernetes environment.
+Ensure you have a kubeconfig file for Jenkins to interact with your Minikube cluster.)
  + Kafka
  + SQLite
  + Helm (for Kubernetes deployment)